tytydraco/yessleep/out/My_brother_wont_stop_smiling.md

 Days went by, and the same pattern repeated itself.
 He was still smiling every time I saw him, and when I wasn’t looking, I could assume he smiled still.
 I would say that I was getting used to the smile, but, in all honesty, there was something that was making it hard to accept it.
 I couldn’t even get an answer out of him since all he would say was that he was just “happy”.

 It changed one day.
-I got back from school after I started feeling better and saw that Alex wasn’t home before me.
+I got back from school after I started feeling better and saw that Alex wasn’t downstairs.
 Instead, I saw mom and dad sitting in the kitchen.
 From body language alone, it seemed like they were urgently waiting for me to come back.
 Before I could ask where Alex was, Dad held my hand and talked to me.

 “Son, go to your room.”